 It will not be used for admission application purposes.

-Information regarding how to upload the transcript will be included in the email that is sent to the school administrator.
+Information on how to upload/provide the transcript will be included in the email that is sent to the school administrator.

-DEADLINE to provide the transcript is February 14, 2014.
+DEADLINE for school to provide the transcript is February 14, 2017.

 Please click below to access The National Scholarship Application.